Blood clot in leg vein

 - Being immobile for long periods, such as during an injury or a hospital stay

-- Are inactive for a prolonged period, either because you're confined to bed or are traveling in a car or plane for a long period
+- Are inactive for a prolonged period, either because you're confined to bed or you're traveling in a car or plane for a long period

 - Have varicose veins, which are a common cause of superficial thrombophlebitis

 - Have a pacemaker or have a thin, flexible tube (catheter) in a central vein, for treatment of a medical condition, which may irritate the blood vessel wall and decrease blood flow